Small fiber neuropathy: Skin biopsy

 A skin biopsy for the measurement of epidermal nerve fiber density is an increasingly common technique for the diagnosis of small fiber peripheral neuropathy.
 Physicians can biopsy the skin with a 3-mm circular punch tool and immediately fix the specimen in 2% paraformaldehyde lysine-periodate or Zamboni's fixative.
 Specimens are sent to a specialized laboratory for processing and analysis where the small nerve fibers are quantified by a neuropathologist to obtain a diagnostic result.

 This skin punch biopsy measurement technique is called intraepidermal nerve fiber density (IENFD).
 The following table describes the IENFD values in males and females of a 3 mm biopsy 10 cm above the lateral malleolus (above ankle outer side of leg).
 Any value measured below the 0.05 Quantile IENFD values per age span, is considered a reliable positive diagnosis for small fiber peripheral neuropathy.

 Treatment

 Treatment is based on the underlying cause, if any.
 Where the likely underlying condition is known, treatment of this condition is indicated to reduce progression of the disease and symptoms.
 For cases without those conditions, there is only symptomatic treatment.

+Epidemiology

+The estimated prevalence of small fiber neuropathy is 52.95 per 100,000.
+The incidence it thought to be 11.73 per 100,000.
+This represents an estimated minimum incidence and prevalence as small fiber neuropathies are generally under diagnosed.

+Comorbidities

+A 2018 study (n=921) found no associated condition in 53% of the patients.
+In the remaining patients conditions more prevalent than reported literature findings were autoimmune diseases, sodium channel gene mutations, diabetes mellitus including glucose intolerance, and vitamin B12 deficiencies.